 Offer your child a variety of foods.
-Allow your child to choose how much of those foods to eat.
-Eat with your child as much as you can.
+Your child will choose how much of those foods to eat.
 Here are some helpful tips:

 - Set regular meal and snack times.
 Offer snacks in the morning and afternoon.
 Fruits and vegetables are good choices.
 Include protein and grains in snacks, too.
 (Be careful of small, hard foods that can cause choking.) - Offer at least 1 cup of vegetables and fruit a day. - Offer your child water when they are is thirsty between meals and snacks.
 Fluoridated tap water is best.
 Limit fruit juice.
-The American Academy of Pediatrics recommends no more than 4 ounces (1/2 cup) of 100 percent juice a day. - Limit sodas and sugary drinks.
+The American Academy of Pediatrics recommends no more than 4 ounces (1⁄2 cup) of 100 percent juice a day. - Limit sodas and sugary drinks.
 They may affect your child's appetite at mealtime and can cause cavities.